Kay as performer / choreographer / director

 When I first learnt to bellydance I was so shy about performing yet it was one of the things that drew me to bellydance.
 I didn’t want to perform until I felt I was good enough …… but then you need the experience of performing to help you develop as a performer.
 It is a catch 22 situation.
 I used to look back on early videos and cringe ….. now I look back and see them as the start of a journey …… one that still continues.
 I gradually learned that each performance needs pitching differently.
 A restaurant audience is different to a wedding which is different to a Hafla or festival which is different to a theatre.
 Each utilises different skills.

 I was one of the founders of the Tarab dance company.
 A co-operative venture with a group of experienced dancers based in the North.
 We met up monthly to work towards a show – each getting more challenging as we went along.
-The last show which I was involved with was ‘Strictly Bellydance’.
-We used the format of a video about the piece being performed and then the performance itself.
-We toured this around the North – and took it to the Edinburgh Fringe for a week.
 Previously I had choreographed for my classes but Tarab gave me the opportunity to develop more challenging choreography …… and get to grips with managing a tour and dealing with theatres, lighting etc.

 ‘Bellydance: A true story’